mendix/docs/content/product-naming/other-terms.md

 ## Mendix Server

-This term is still in use, even though [Mendix Business Server](terminology-history#business-server) is no longer used as a product name.
+This term is still in use, even though [Mendix Business Server](terminology-history#business-server) is no longer used.
 It can be useful when contrasting with [Mendix Client](#client).
 In addition, it can be used to cover more than [Mendix Runtime](#runtime).

 {{% alert type="info" %}}
 Capitalize in all instances.